 You’ll notice the --- delimited frontmatter at the top of agents, skills, and commands.
 This isn’t just formatting.
 It’s critical for context efficiency.
 The frontmatter contains metadata (name, description, tools, model) that Claude uses to determine relevance without loading the entire file content into its context window.

-Think of it like a card catalog in a library.
-Instead of reading every book to find what you need, you scan the catalog cards.
-Similarly, Claude reads frontmatter to decide which agents or skills to invoke, only loading the full content when needed.
+Claude reads frontmatter to decide which agents or skills to invoke, only loading the full content when needed.
 This keeps your context window lean and allows you to scale to dozens of agents and skills without overwhelming Claude’s working memory.

 2. Skills: Reusable Knowledge Packages